 • Not beginner-friendly

-First, the center of gravity has been moved forward, which allows for a cleaner and more accurate swing, resulting in improved backspin, flight paths, and consistency.
-The Spin Milled grooves are precisely cut for maximum spin, and the heat-treated sweet spot adds extreme durability.
+The forward center of gravity produces a cleaner, more accurate swing path that improves backspin, trajectory, and shot-to-shot consistency.
+The Spin Milled grooves are precisely cut for maximum friction, and the heat-treated face resists wear far longer than untreated alternatives.

 Check Current Price ↗